 Public and private players in the defense and security sectors are facing an increase in threats in a context of severe budget constraints.
 This has a direct impact on the investments to be made to ensure the security of their fellow citizens and defend vital state interests.
 Technological advances concerning connected objects, big data, leading-edge systems, infrastructure modelling etc. offer new perspectives to meet the defence requirements.

 For example, the increasing number of terrorist and cyber-attacks require securing the infrastructures and facilities of sensitive sites.
 These threats affect all areas (land, sea, air, space and cyberspace), requiring stakeholders to implement comprehensive safety strategies that blend cyber-defence with physical protection.

-The defense sector must have the infrastructure to ensure the operational availability of our defense assets in France and abroad, and to host and deliver our major programs.
+The defence sector must have the infrastructure to ensure the operational availability of our defence assets in France and abroad, and to host and deliver our major programs.
 Security infrastructures such as prisons (detention centers, penitentiary centers, prisons) must also manage increasingly ambitious projects in terms of facilities, security and operability.
 This requires economic discipline with analytic efforts in resources control, as well as Maintenance in Operational Condition and system/equipment interoperability.

 Digital technology is one of the levers supporting the in-depth transformation needed to achieve these objectives, in full respect of applicable defence policies and the associated financial requirements, as exhibited in the French Military Planning Law for example.